 This pie recipe requires just 6 ingredients – all pantry staples.
 Here’s the lineup and a note about each one:

 • Pumpkin puree.
-I recommend Libby’s canned pumpkin puree.
+I recommend a 15-ounce can of Libby’s pumpkin puree.
 Be sure to use pure pumpkin puree and not pumpkin pie filling, which has sugar and spices added to it.
 The only ingredient you should see on the back label is pumpkin.

 • Sweetened condensed milk.
 This is the only sweetener in the recipe, so be sure that you don’t grab “unsweetened” or evaporated milk by mistake.